DannyArends/CTLmapping/README.md

 library("ctl")
 ```

+Next thing is to [map your first CTL](doc/STARTINGinR.md)
+on either example data or your own data.
+For this see: [doc/STARTINGinR.md](doc/STARTINGinR.md)

 Sometimes it is needed to install a develpoment version, since CRAN
 might take a while to update after a bug is fixed.
 To learn how to
-install a development version see: [doc/DevelopmentVersion.md](doc/DevelopmentVersion.md)
+install a development version see: [doc/DEVELOPMENT.md](doc/DEVELOPMENT.md)

 ### Test

-CTL mapping uses the build in R framework to test the package for global regressions and unit-testing of documented functions.
+CTL mapping uses the build in R framework to test the package
+for global regressions and unit-testing of documented functions.
 Tests can be executed from the commandline, by using the following command:

     R CMD check Rctl                                      # Run the unit-tests of the R package